hanami/hanami/CONTRIBUTING.md

 When adding or changing code, be sure to keep the API docs up to date.
 Only public API needs to be fully documented.
 Each API doc should include:

-- A concise, one-line description, in present tense form (see [Ruby's API docs](https://docs.ruby-lang.org/en/master/) for examples).
+- A concise, one-line description, in present tense form (see [Ruby’s API docs](https://docs.ruby-lang.org/en/master/) for examples).
 - Additional paragraphs of documentation as required.
 - Examples (via the `@example`) if hepful.
 - `@param` and `@return` tags